homan-uppu/writing/Essays/On college/Why college is outdated.md

 For knowledge work, the bar for creativity in order to be valuable is rising incredibly rapidly.
 ### Learnings from software engineering education & hiring

 I think software engineering is a great field to study to understand how this shift towards creativity impacts education and hiring in a domain.
 As recently as 5 - 10 years ago, software engineering used to be the kind of skill that you could do in a non-creative way and still be useful in the world.
-Rapidly evolving technological leverage in software engineering turned it into a skill with a high bar for creativity.
+Rapidly evolving technological leverage in software engineering turned it into a skill that today has a high bar for creativity.

+And I believe the rising creativity bar explains why we've seen various startup failures in both software engineering education and hiring.
+They've built their company for a world in which non-creative software engineering still had demand, and have failed as the bar for creativity in software engineering shot up.

+**Their failures are proof of the rising bar for creativity**.

 Historically, software engineering was treated as a relatively low creativity task that translated business requirements into software products.
 And I actually think this is a reasonable claim for the majority of software engineering work in the past.
 You could definitely have superstar engineers since programming is fundamentally as creative as writing, but the majority of work that moved businesses forward were cut and dry code that someone with a reasonable understanding of programming syntax and some common sense could do.